Demystifying the Microsoft SSPA Program

-The latest DPR Guide (2) was released by Microsoft in June 2022 (Version 8), which identifies 50 requirements across 10 domains.
+The latest Microsoft SSPA DPR Guide (2) was released in June 2022 (Version 8), which identifies 50 SSPA requirements across 10 domains.

 For lower risk vendors, the annual SSPA exercise stops with approval by Microsoft and acceptance of your self-attestation.
 However, for most suppliers, Microsoft demands a higher level of assurance.
 Most often this is achieved through an independent assessment performed by a qualified assessor.

 Not all assessors are equal.
 Qualified assessors, like Cherry Bekaert, must be affiliated with the International Federation of Accountants (IFAC) or the American Institute of Certified Public Accountants (AICPA), or must possess certifications from other relevant privacy and security organizations, such as the International Association of Privacy Professionals (IAPP) and the Information Systems Audit and Control Association (ISACA).(2)